hirodotp-org/TwitBitStream/README.md

-TwitBitVisualize
+TwitBitStream
 ================

-Twitter to Binary Visualizer for the Raspberry Pi.
+Twitter to Raspberry Pi GPIO pins

-Taking advantage of the GPIOs on the RPi to display twitter data in binary.
+Taking advantage of the GPIOs on the RPi to relay twitter data in binary.

 Requirements